-What a difference a year made between Regan's first and second seasons at the helm of the Bison.
-After the program managed just two wins in 2009, Bethany finished with an 11-11-1 overall record in 2010 and a 5-2 mark in the PAC to earn a bid to the conference tournament for the first time since 2007.
-The Bison knocked off #2 Grove City in the semifinals and earned the chance to host fourth-seeded Thomas More in the championship match, but came up just short of a conference-record 31st PAC crown by suffering a 2-1 loss to the Saints.
+The last PAC postseason run for the Green & White under Regan came in the 2011 campaign.
+Bethany also impressed in 2010, finishing with an 11-11-1 overall record and a 5-2 mark in the PAC to earn a bid to the conference tournament for the first time since 2007.
+The Bison knocked off #2 Grove City in the semifinals before falling to #1 Thomas More in the finals.

 A 2005 graduate of Wheeling Jesuit University, Regan helped the Cardinals claim two WVIAC regular season titles (2001, 2003) and one conference tournament championship (2003) as a player.
 He was a member of the first two Cardinal teams to be ranked in the top 25 nationally, which included a #15 ranking in 2003.
 Individually, Regan was a two-time WVIAC Player of the Week and All-Conference selection, as well as an NSCAA Division 2 Regional All-American in 2005.

 The Regan name is a familiar one in Bison soccer history.
 His father, Jim, who coached Sean at Wheeling Jesuit, was inducted into the Bethany Athletic Hall of Fame in 2005 for his achievements on the soccer field.
 The elder Regan was a two-time First Team All-PAC selection and helped guide BC to four conference titles during his playing career.
 He just completed his 31st year as the head coach at Wheeling Jesuit, a career that has seen him earn more than 350 victories.
 The chance to take over the program where his dad played was what interested Sean in the Bethany position.